benfl3713/finance-api/README.md

 # Future Features
 - Statistic Calculations based of transaction data
-- A personal finance manager that uses this api
 - A different database technology (The current design is based on interfaces which will allow different databases to be used)
+- Import different format files (Export from bank and then upload to this api)

 # Need Help?